-The Propaq MD defibrillator's essential performance is defibrillation (Defib), pacing, ECG, SpO2, CO2 (respiration), IBP, NIBP, and temperature (TEMP), as specified in A-2 through A-25.
-The Propaq MD defibrillator meets basic safety and essential performance when it is operated in the electromagnetic environment specified in the following tables.
+The Propag M monitor's essential performance is ECG, SpO2, CO2 (respiration), IBP, NIBP, and temperature (TEMP), as specified in this Appendix.
+The Propaq M monitor meets basic safety and essential performance when it is operated in the electromagnetic environment specified in the following tables.